alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 - $$4L + 4NL$$ bytes assumes all vectors hash to exactly $$L$$ hashes. $$4L$$ bytes for integer hashes and $$4NL$$ bytes for the integer doc IDs in the postings lists.
 - $$8NL$$ assumes all vectors hash to $$N$$ unique hashes. $$4NL$$ bytes for integer hashes and $$4NL$$ bytes for integer doc IDs.

-Both of these scenarios results in poor results and is very rare.
+Both cases result in poor results and are very rare.
 The reality is somewhere in between.

 Let's do a back-of-envelope estimation for an index of 1 billion 128-dimensional floating-point vectors, each hashed to 100 hashes: